What Is a Registered Nurse?

 How to Become a Registered Nurse

-BSN-prepared nurses also have greater earning potential, more job opportunities, and a shorter path to higher education.
-After graduating from an accredited nursing program, the candidate must pass the National Council Licensure Examination (NCLEX-RN) to get a state nursing license.
+After graduating from an accredited nursing program, candidates must pass the NCLEX-RN to get a state nursing license.

-To qualify for the NCLEX-RN, a candidate must have graduated from an accredited program, registered for the test, and paid the necessary fee.
-Candidates must meet the requirements for state licensure based on those set by their state board of nursing.
+To qualify for the NCLEX-RN, a candidate must have graduated from an accredited program and meet the requirements for licensure in their state (check with your state board of nursing for more information).
+Specific application processes and fees usually apply.

 Pediatric Nurse